 N.B.
 You need access to a computer, Internet, and a scanner.
 Here’s how you apply for a Vietnamese Tourist Visa from Ireland:

 1. First off you need to email the Embassy

 Unfortunately, Ireland doesn’t have a Vietnamese embassy and instead, they require you to go through the UK.
 Don’t expect a warm email back.
 You’ll get a generic one (I’m tempted to change my name to “sir/madam” at this stage).
 The email will direct you to a link to their website, and will be accompanied by their bank details.

 By the way, don’t be horrified by the state of the website.
 It’s diabolical I know and yes it’s stuck in the 90s, but don’t worry, you’ll get through it.

 2. Gather all your information

 My advice to you is to gather all of your information before you even touch the website because it’s timed while you’re filling out the application.
-So have your passports, entry dates, where you’re staying, all that at hand.
+So have your passports, entry dates, where you’re staying and all that at hand.
 We also transferred the money through the bank to the embassy, the same day we filled out forms because it’s easier to do everything in one clean swoop.
 Annoyingly, because we had to pay to a British bank in sterling, we were also charged a fee to transfer, so bear that in mind (€30 out of pocket for us with Permanent TSB!)

 This is the cost breakdown minus bank charges: